Coulomb interaction, phonons, and superconductivity in twisted bilayer graphene: The model

 The condition for the onset of superconductivity is that the kernel $\Gamma$ has an eigenvalue equal to 1.
 This defines the critical temperature, $T_c$, as the one at which the largest eigenvalue of $\Gamma$ is equal to 1.

 As the Hamiltonian of the TBG does not depend on the spin, we can identify two different kinds of vertices, depending on whether $\alpha$ and $\beta$ share the same or opposite valley indices.
 These two vertices describe intra-valley or inter-valley superconductivity.
+As we argue in the App. \ref{APP_KL_formalism}, the superconductivity is generally favored in the inter-valley channel, and consequently we focus on that case in the following study.

 Note, finally, that the potential ${\cal V}^{scr}_{\vec{G} , \vec{G}'} ( \vec{q} )$ is repulsive.
-The attractive electron-phonon coupling enters only in the screening function, and it is smaller than the Coulomb potential, except for Umklapp processes characterized by large reciprocal lattice vectors, $\vec{G}$.
+The attractive phonon induced electron-electron interaction enters only in the screening function, and it is smaller than the Coulomb potential, except for Umklapp processes characterized by large reciprocal lattice vectors, $\vec{G}$.
 These terms are suppressed by the low electron polarizability at these wavevectors.

 We neglect pairing due to the bare electron-phonon coupling.
-The dimensionless constant which describes approximately this process does not include the factor 4 due to the spin and valley susceptibility.
-As a result, the BCS dimensionless coupling constant for TBG near a magic angle is $\lambda \sim \tilde{g} / 4 \sim 0.1$.
-The critical temperature due to the electron-phonon coupling alone, $T_c \sim W e^{- 1 / \lambda}$, with $W$ being an energy scale of order of a few meV's, will be very small, even neglecting the screening of the deformation potential.
+The dimensionless constant which describes approximately the phonon induced electron-electron interaction, $\overline{g} \approx 0.4$ implies weak-medium interaction, partially because only phonons of wavelength comparable to the moir\'e period can induce pairing.

-A simple approximation, which allows us to perform analytically the inversion of the dielectric matrix, and to isolate diagonal and off diagonal Umklapp terms is given in Appendix \ref{App_anal_Vscr}. \\
+A simple approximation, which allows us to perform analytically the inversion of the dielectric matrix, and to isolate diagonal and off diagonal Umklapp terms is given in the App. \ref{App_anal_Vscr}. \\

-\section{Results.}
+\section{Results}

-Results for the critical temperature, for different angles and fillings, are shown in Fig. [\ref{fig:TCevolution}]-a).
+Results for the critical temperature, for different angles and fillings are shown in Fig. [\ref{fig:TCevolution}]-a).
 The calculations take into account the Hartree potential, but not the exchange term.
 Note that, at the magic angle, $\theta = 1.085^\circ$, and at half filling, when the Hartree potential vanishes, the systems is metallic, with three pockets at the Fermi surface, see Fig. [\ref{fig:TCevolution}]-b).
+Note that the exchange potential, not considered here, leads to a gap at half filling\cite{CG20,ZJVZ20,LKYV21}.
+This gap is of order $\sim 20 -40$ meV, that is, much larger than the value of $T_c$ calculated here.
+Hence, it seems likely that the insulating phase will prevail at half filling and close to a magic angle.

 The value of $T_c$ approximately follows the DOS at the Fermi level.
 As function of filling, the regions near van Hove singularities, which are displaced by the Hartree potential\cite{cea_prb19}, give the maxima of $T_c$.

 The results of Fig. [\ref{fig:comparison}] show that TBG is superconducting also in the absence of electron-phonon coupling.
 The critical temperature is of order $T_c \sim 10^{-2}$ K. Similar results, although with somewhat smaller values for the critical temperature, have been obtained in\cite{KZB20}.